yorin/rackspace-api-cli/README.md

 a dirty hack collection of cli scripts developed to work with rackspace api

 Disclaimer:
-This is an unofficial, created without Rackspace's official support.
+This is unofficial, created without Rackspace's official support.

 #rscloudfiles